quisquous/cactbot/docs/LogGuide.md

 * Suzaku Extreme birbs: who knows
 * player to player tethers (dragonsight, cover, fairy tether)

+## 24:LimitBreak

+This log line is recorded every server tick where limit break energy is generated while in combat in a light or full party.
+(Generation is not recorded while at cap.)
+It starts at 0x0000 at the beginning of the instance (or encounter in the case of a single-encounter instance,) and counts up by 0x00DC (220 decimal) until the limit break is used, or to a max of 0x7530 (30,000 decimal).
+This rate of increase is constant, but other actions taken can cause extra increments to happen independent of the base increase.
+(These other increments occur in the same packet as the base rate, but separately.)
+Each limit break bar is 0x2710 (10,000 decimal) units.

+## 25:NetworkEffectResult

+This log line appears to be recorded at any time an actor is targeted by a hostile action.
+It appears that the action must hit and must deal non-zero damage OR must inflict its effect in order to generate this log line.
+Individual DoT ticks do not appear to generate separate lines.

+This line's structure (parsed) is
+`25:Player Object ID:Sequence Number:Current HP:Max HP:Current MP:Max MP:Current TP:Max TP:Position X:Position Y:Position Z:Facing:[packet data thereafter]`

+A sample line would be
+` 25:12345678:PlayerOne:0000132A:33635:35817:10000:10000:0::0.3841706:-207.8767:2.901163:-3.00212:03E8:2500:0:01:03000000:0:0:E0000000:`

+## 26:NetworkStatusEffects

+For NPC opponents (and possibly PvP) this log line is generated alongside `18:NetworkDoT` lines.
+For non-fairy allies, it is generated alongside [1A: NetworkBuff](https://github.com/quisquous/cactbot/blob/master/docs/LogGuide.md#1e-networkbuffremove), [1E: NetworkBuffRemove](https://github.com/quisquous/cactbot/blob/master/docs/LogGuide.md#1e-networkbuffremove), and [25:NetworkEffectResult](https://github.com/quisquous/cactbot/blob/master/docs/LogGuide.md#25-networkeffectresult).

+This line's structure is:

+`26:Target Id:Target Name:Job Levels:Current HP:Max Hp:Current Mp:Max MP:Current TP:Max TP:Position X:Position Y:Position Z:Facing:<status list; each status is a uint as hex>`

+A sample line would be:

+`26:12345678:PlayerOne:3C503C1C:24136:24136:9045:10000:4:0:-0.4730835:-158.1598:-23.9:3.110625:03E8:45:0:020130:0:106501CA:0129:4172D113:106501CA:012A:4168C8B4:106501CA:012B:40919168:106501CA:0232:40E00000:E0000000:`

+It seems likely that Square implemented this line in order to extend functionality for the `18`, `1A`, and `1E` log lines without breaking previous content.

+## 27:NetworkUpdateHP

+It's not completely clear what triggers this log line, but it contains basic information comparable to `25` and `26`.
+It applies to allies and fairies.

+This line's structure is:

+`27:Target ID:Target Name:Current HP:Max HP:Current MP:Max MP:Current TP:Max TP:position X:position Y:position Z:Facing`

+A sample line would be:

+`27:12345678:Eos:22851:22851:10000:10000:0:0:12.13086:-169.9398:-23.90031:-2.310888:`

 ### FB: Debug

 Lines are printed, but with blank data.